Radwa516/silicon_sprint_auc_verification/README.md

 ```

 In summary, AES mainly performs the following five steps:
-- Convert the input text into a state matrix using ASCII code.
+- If data is text: Convert the input text into a state matrix using ASCII code.
 - XOR the state matrix with the key.
 > [!NOTE]
    > The key can be 128 bits, or 256 bits in this design: <br/>